BurntSushi/blog/content/post/unwrap.md

 statement.
 I am not saying it *ought* to be idiomatic.
 I'm saying that it already is, based on its widespread usage in both the standard library and core ecosystem crates.
 It's not just widespread in my own code.
-This *suggests* that `unwrap()` isn't actually problematic in practice, although I recognize that claim has some confounding factors.
+This *suggests* that `unwrap()` isn't problematic in practice, although I recognize that claim has some confounding factors.

 Thirdly, there are *many* common things that can panic but don't require writing `unwrap()`:

 * Slice index syntax.
-For example, `slice[i]` panics.
-When `i` is out of bounds, the panic message is a bit better than what you would normally see with `unwrap()`, but still, a panic will result.
+For example, `slice[i]` panics when `i` is out of bounds.
+The panic message is a bit better than what one would normally see with `slice.get(i).unwrap()`, but still, a panic will result.
 If one bans `unwrap()` because it's easy to thoughtlessly write, should one therefore also ban slice index syntax?
 * Overflow in arithmetic operations currently wraps in release mode, but it panics in debug mode.
 It is possible that it will panic in release mode in the future.
 If one bans `unwrap()` because it's easy to thoughtlessly write, should one therefore also ban the use of fundamental operators like `+` and `*`?
+(That it doesn't panic in release mode today doesn't mean bugs don't occur in release mode!
+It's likely that arithmetic silently wrapping will probably lead to a bug.
+So why not ban it and force folks to use, for example, `wrapping_add` and `checked_add` everywhere instead?
+Remember, we're not trying to avoid panics.
+We're trying to avoid bugs.)
 * When using `RefCell` for interior mutability, its methods `borrow()` and `borrow_mut()` will panic if a borrowing violation occurs at runtime.
 The same argument applies here.